-It stands proud of everything else and even on those really dark nights I can still see it silhouetted on the horizon – at least I know I’ll be in the general area come nightfall.
+It stands proud of everything else.
+Even on those really dark nights I can still see it silhouetted on the horizon.
+At least I know I’ll be in the general area come nightfall.

-And don’t forget to remove the line from the clip after the cast either, as this will almost certainly result in your rod arrowing out of the rests and disappearing into the drink, as a hooked carp takes off out of your swim at a rapid rate of knots!
+And don’t forget to remove the line from the clip after the cast either.
+Forgetting to do this will almost certainly result in your rod arrowing out of the rests and disappearing into the drink.
+Yes this can one day will happen… as a hooked carp takes off out of your swim at a rapid rate of knots!

 The last thing you want to be doing is hastily fumbling around in the middle of the night locating your unhooking kit, still stowed away in your luggage.

-I place my unhooking station on flat ground, close by, but not in the immediate path from my shelter to my rods – you don’t want to be tripping over them as you rush to strike your rod.
+I place my unhooking station on flat ground, close by, but not in the immediate path from my shelter to my rods.
+You don’t want to be tripping over them as you rush to strike your rod.

 A proper unhooking station should include a substantial mat, some lake water to douse the mat and fish, forceps, antiseptic, sling and scales.

 Many fishing items have recesses for fitting isotopes which will last for years and cost as little as a fiver.

 Fitting them to your bobbins is a good idea and gluing one on the boss of your landing net makes it easy to locate in the dark.

 Some bivvies have isotopes built in the zips, allowing you to quickly vacate to hit nocturnal one toners.

-I’m a light sleeper, especially on overnight fishing sessions, but I’ve got a couple of carping buddies that sleep through just about anything.
+I’m a light sleeper, especially on overnight fishing sessions.
+I’ve got a couple of carping buddies that sleep through just about anything.

-You can place them close to your head when you settle down for some shuteye and they’ll stir any angler from their slumber.
+You can place them close to your head when you settle down for some shuteye.
+And they’ll stir any angler from their slumber.

 Frames constructed from high grade aluminium help to bring weight down, and mud feet stop you from slowly sinking into soft ground.

-Sub zero nights might call for a jumbo thermal sleeping bag, but in the summer you can easily get by with something far more light weight.
+Sub zero nights might call for a jumbo thermal sleeping bag.
+For the weeks ahead, in the summer, you can easily get by with something far more light weight.

 On slightly chillier or damp nights I’ll drape this fleece cover over my crash bag to keep the chill and dew off.